monkeydri/react-store-locator/README.md

 ### Center Marker on Move

 This will put a marker in the center of the map when you move the map.
+If no props are passed it will default to the default marker.

 Note: You should make this a different icon than your search centered marker.
 These are two different markers and should be different.
 An `M` is added for the icons to make these different.